dwittaker/nd00333-capstone/README.md

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
+As part of the HyperDrive experiment’s training script, the data was cleaned to some extent.
+It was also encoded, split and standardized, for use in training.
+This preparation exercise was informed by review of the raw data features and their correlations, using a correlation map.

+Correlation map here

-Following research into suitable models for price prediction (regression), several experiments were performed locally using various shallow models.
-Given the obvious tradeoff between power/cost and efficiency, in light of those experiments' outcomes, a RandomForestRegressor was chosen for the HyperDrive experiment.
+Following research into suitable models for price prediction (regression), several experiments were performed on the preprocessed data locally using various shallow models.
+Given the outcome of those experiments and the obvious tradeoff between power/cost and efficiency, a RandomForestRegressor was chosen for the HyperDrive experiment.

 Additional research into the most important parameters for that model (and local experiment results) led to the use of the ‘Number of Estimators’, ‘Max Depth’, ‘Criterion’ and ‘Max Features’ for hyperparameter tuning.
 Bayesian sampling was used for its optimized method of finding increasingly better combinations of parameters.

-As it were, the above-mentioned parameters lend themselves only to simple choice-based ranges:
+As it were, the above-mentioned parameters lend themselves only to simple choice-based ranges which were specified as follows:
 - Number of estimators: 10, 100
 - Max Depth: 2, 10, 30
 - Criterion : mse, mae - mean squared or absolute error
 - Max Features: sqrt, log2, auto (=n_features)

+The specifications for the numeric parameters were deliberately set to span the extremes.
 The Max Features parameter could likely have been specified as a uniform range between floats, but that would have lost the default options (sqrt, log2, auto).

 ### Results
-As part of the HyperDrive experiment’s training script, the data was cleaned to some extent.
-It was also encoded, split and standardized, before feeding to the model for training.
-This preparation exercise was informed by review of the raw data features and their correlations, using a correlation map.

-Correlation map here

 From 24 iterations, the HyperDrive experiment's best model yielded a ~96% R2 score.
 Its notable parameters were as follows:
 Number estimators: 100
-Max Depth: 100
+Max Depth: 30
 Criterion: mse
 Max Features: log2

 Without a doubt, the model could have been improved with more in-depth data preparation.
 Additionally, more rigorous hyperparameter tuning could have surfaced better models.
 The latter point was certainly a possibility but the observed training times were a prohibiting factor given the lab's time limitation.
+A number of iterations (especially with estimators=100, max depth=30 and high # of max features) had to be manually cancelled due to lengthy training.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment

 ### Metric
-R2 score was chosen as the primary metric due to observation of the spread of values of the target variable in the dataset.
+The models from both experiments were evaluated based on R2 score, which was chosen as the primary metric after analysis of the spread of target variable values in the dataset.
 As noted by Microsoft’s [documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-train#metrics-for-regression-scenarios):
 > Metrics like r2_score and spearman_correlation can better represent the quality of model when the scale of the value-to-predict covers many orders of magnitude.
 For instance salary estimation, where many people have a salary of $20k to $100k, but the scale goes very high with some salaries in the $100M range.

 As such, the R2 score metric is applicable given the spread of car prices in the dataset.
 If the spread of car prices did not fit that scenario, normalized_root_mean_squared_error would have been used instead.